Back To Search Results

 • Malignancy

-• Atransferrinemia: A genetic mutation resulting in the absence of transferrin, which leads to hemosiderosis in the heart and liver, which can lead to heart and liver failure.
-This condition is treated by plasma infusion.
+• Atransferrinemia: A rare genetic disorder caused by mutations leading to the absence of transferrin.
+This condition results in hemosiderosis in the heart and liver, potentially leading to heart and liver failure.
+Treatment typically involves plasma infusion.

-Low transferrin in plasma indicates iron overload, which means the binding site of transferrin is highly saturated with iron.
-Iron overload suggests hemochromatosis, which leads to iron deposition on tissues.
-Other associations with transferrin and its receptors include,
+Low levels of transferrin in plasma indicate iron overload, which means the binding site of transferrin is highly saturated with iron.
+Iron overload suggests hemochromatosis, a condition that leads to the deposition of iron in tissues.
+Other associations with transferrin and its receptors include:

 • Diminishing tumor cells when the receptor is used to attract antibodies

-• High transferrin saturation increases the risk of cardiovascular mortality if patients have high transferrin saturation (>55%) and LDL levels[14]
+• High transferrin saturation increases the risk of cardiovascular mortality if patients have high transferrin saturation (>55%) and low-density lipoprotein levels [14]

 References